 Vern grew up on a farm working for others picking cotton at age eight, hoeing peanuts, and hauling hay—and raising vegetables and his own hogs for sale.

-Vern as a pro se non-lawyer handled all aspects of a complicated four-year, three-party case in State District Court ending in a jury trial requested by him.
+Vern, As a pro se non-lawyer, handled all aspects of a complicated four-year, three-party case in State District Court, ending in a jury trial he requested.
 The case involved land which had been in his family’s possession since the land was deeded to his distant grandfather by Sam Houston.
-Through this experience he learned from the inside how poorly lawyers and lawyer-judges operate in failing to deliver justice in our courts.
+Through this experience, he learned from the inside how poorly lawyers and lawyer-judges operate in failing to deliver justice in our courts.

-Vern in 2007 authored a book Overcoming Legal Abuse as an American Entrepreneur where through his thirty-two years of experience with our nation’s legal system as a residential building entrepreneur he illuminated its flaws while providing a large number of creative solutions to fix it.
-The book is available on Barnesandnoble.com and Amazon.com.
+Vern in 2007 authored a book Overcoming Legal Abuse as an American Entrepreneur where through his thirty-two years of experience with our nation’s legal system as a residential building entrepreneur, he illuminated its flaws while providing a large number of creative solutions to fix it.
+The book is available on Amazon.com.

 Vern has been involved as a hands-on manager in building volume homes and custom homes, and renovating homes, plus kitchen and bath remodeling projects.
-Over the years he has learned home and kitchen and bath design—and with the exception of having skills in electrical, plumbing, heating and air conditioning—is fully capable of building entire projects himself.
+Over the years he has learned home and kitchen and bath design—and except for having skills in electrical, plumbing, heating and air conditioning—he is fully capable of building entire projects himself.

-Vern is also a self-taught designer of high ranking web sites, doing the research, writing, design, publishing, and search engine optimization which has generally resulted in first-page position for pertinent major search terms.
+Vern is also a self-taught designer of high-ranking websites, doing the research, writing, design, publishing, and search engine optimization, which has generally resulted in a first-page position for pertinent major search terms.

 Vern is also a Christian who is serious about his faith.
 He has regularly attended Missouri Synod Lutheran churches all his life.
-In college he served as treasurer at University Lutheran Church in Austin.
-After college he served on the finance board at St. Marks Lutheran Church in Houston.
-He has been a member of Memorial Lutheran Church in Houston for over forty years, serving as an Elder in two of them for over twenty-one years.
+In college, he served as treasurer at University Lutheran Church in Austin.
+After college, he served on the finance board at St. Marks Lutheran Church in Houston.
+He has been a member of Missouri Synod Lutheran churches in Houston for fifty-two years, serving as an Elder in two of them for over twenty-one years.
 He has attended Lutheran churches each Sunday all of his life.

 Vern Wuensche has been active in Texas politics continuously since 1972.
-As an eleven-year-old he hung bell-shaped door hangers on doors in McDade, Texas for Eisenhower in 1956.
-During the last forty-three years he has worked on campaigns of every type.
-He has attended all Republican conventions except one, usually as a state delegate.
-With this broad and varied experience he has obtained an in depth understanding of the political process.
+As an eleven-year-old, he hung bell-shaped door hangers on doors in McDade, Texas, for Eisenhower in 1956.
+During the last forty-nine years, he has worked on campaigns of every type.
+He has attended all Republican conventions except two, usually as a state delegate.
+With this broad and varied experience, he has obtained an in-depth understanding of the political process.
 And he has been a life-long student of the presidency, with a particular focus on presidential campaigns.

 In 2012 with the habits of a small businessman of standing his ground and adapting and moving forward, following his run for President in 2008, he ran again.
-But with the 2008 Obama election the economy had tanked and his small business as many others had its revenue cut in half, so cash was tight.
+But with the 2008 Obama election, the economy had tanked, and his small business and many others had its revenue cut in half, so cash was tight.
 He used frequent flyer miles accumulated over many years and performed the construction labor himself on one job to obtain the last $3,000 necessary to run.
-Spending $10,000, among serious candidates he placed seventh in both the Iowa Caucuses and the New Hampshire Primary.
+Spending $10,000 among serious candidates, he placed seventh in both the Iowa Caucuses and the New Hampshire Primary.
 He ended his campaign with $400 remaining with credit cards maxed out and no other sources of cash.
 One small construction project which he had set up to start a week later allowed him to begin the road back.
-Today despite the President’s sorry record on the economy he has fully recovered and after 39 continuous years in business is Houston’s oldest residential contractor.

-The point he believed he successfully made both times is that if enough people of average means and abilities would run for any public office, by the simple law of probability, our nation would almost certainly elect better leaders and fewer lawyers who would have the public’s interest at heart.
+The point he believed he successfully made in both runs is that if enough people of average means and abilities would run for any public office, by the simple law of probability, our nation would almost certainly elect better leaders who would have the public’s interest at heart.

-Vern Wuensche has lived in the Memorial area of Houston for forty-six years.
+Vern Wuensche has lived in the Memorial area of Houston for fifty-four years.